leunami420/Lab03_YT_SC_Downloader/README.md

 ## ⚠️ Disclaimer

 This application is intended for personal use only.
 Downloading copyrighted material without permission is illegal in most countries, and we do not condone or encourage such activity.
 Please use this app responsibly and follow all applicable laws and regulations.

+## 🐛 Known Bugs

+If you encounter the error `"Unable to extract uploader id; please report this issue on https://github.com/yt-dlp/yt-dlp/issues?q=` try the following steps:

+1. Confirm that you are on the latest version of yt-dlp by running `yt-dlp -U` in your command prompt or terminal.
+2. If you are still encountering the error, uninstall youtube_dl by running `pip uninstall youtube_dl`.
+3. Install youtube-dl via pip with the following command: `pip install --upgrade --force-reinstall "git+https://github.com/ytdl-org/youtube-dl.git"`

+This should resolve the issue.

+## Updates

+### Version 1.1 (2023-05-02)
+- Added support for downloading SoundCloud tracks and playlists
+- Added a thumbnail image, title, author and file format preview for downloaded files

+### Version 1.0 (2023-04-30)
+- Initial release with support for downloading YouTube videos and playlists.